How It WorksFAQAbout(484) 444-3503team@acolite.aiGet a Quote →

 Pennsylvania-specific questions first, then the general general liability questions.

 Yes.
-PA's Home Improvement Consumer Protection Act (HICPA) requires residential remodelers to register and carry minimum GL limits.
-Commercial work and most municipal trade licenses also require GL. $1M/$2M is the practical floor for commercial work.
+PA's Home Improvement Consumer Protection Act (HICPA, 73 P.S. §517.2) requires residential remodelers to register with the Office of Attorney General and maintain liability insurance, at least $50K per person / $300K per occurrence / $50K property damage.
+Commercial work and most municipal trade licenses require more, $1M/$2M is the practical floor for commercial jobs.

 GL isn't required by law in most states, but it is required by virtually every commercial contract, GC sub-contract, license bond, or project owner.
 In practice, if you want to work, you need it.
 Limits of $1M per occurrence / $2M aggregate are the common baseline; large commercial jobs may demand $2M/$4M or higher.